-At Northern Trust, our hourly pay gap is 11.0% on a mean basis and 3.3% on a median basis (shown in Table 1).
+At Northern Trust, our hourly pay gap (based on all partners) is 12.8% on a mean basis and 5.2% on a median basis (shown in Table 1).

-For partners on temporary contracts, the hourly gender pay gap is 23.8% on a mean basis, while there is no gap on a median basis.
-For part-time partners, our hourly gender pay gap is in favour of females at 18.5% on a mean basis and 10.2% on a median basis (shown in Table 2), which is largely attributable to the higher representation of females in the part-time contract population.
+For partners on temporary contracts, the hourly gender pay gap is 9.0% on a mean basis, while there is no gap on a median basis.
+For part-time partners, our hourly gender pay gap is 1.3% on a mean basis and in favour of females at 22.4% on a median basis (shown in Table 2), which is largely attributable to the higher representation of females in the part-time contract population.

-At Northern Trust, although the number of males and females receiving a bonus is comparable (Exhibit 1), our median bonus gap is 12.5% and our mean bonus gap is 35.0% (Table 1).
+At Northern Trust, although the number of males and females receiving a bonus is comparable (Exhibit 1), our median bonus gap is 9.3% and our mean bonus gap is 37.3% (Table 1).
 This suggests that our gender bonus gap is a result of the amount of bonus paid rather than bonuses being awarded to a significantly higher proportion of males.

-The bonus gap is based on actual data: it is not annualised for those who work part-time or were on a leave of absence during the previous 12 months - this helps to explain why the bonus gap is larger than the hourly pay gap.
+The bonus gap is based on actual data: it is not annualized for those who work part-time or were on a leave of absence during the previous 12 months - this helps to explain why the bonus gap is larger than the hourly gap.